Hit103.1 Townsville

-hit103.1 Townsville (ACMA callsign: 4TSV) is an Australian commercial radio station in Queensland.
+hit103.1 Townsville (call sign 4TSV) is an Australian commercial radio station in Queensland.
 Owned and operated as part of Southern Cross Austereo's Hit Network, it broadcasts a contemporary hit radio format to Townsville, Queensland.
 First broadcast in 1932 as 4AY on 890 kHz AM, changing to 891 kHz in 1978.
 The station operated under call-sign 4RR from 1987 until, in 1994, the station relaunched on the FM band as active rock-formatted Hot FM.
-At the time, the station was owned by Rural Press - later sold to dmg Regional Radio, then Macquarie Regional RadioWorks and Southern Cross Media Group.
+At the time, the station was owned by Rural Press - later sold to DMG Regional Radio, then Macquarie Regional RadioWorks and Southern Cross Media Group.

-On 16 August 2016, a repeater was switched on from Mt.
-Inkerman, south of Home Hill, covering the Burdekin region 93.1 MHz.
+On 16 August 2016, a repeater was switched on from Mount Inkerman, south of Home Hill, covering the Burdekin region 93.1 MHz.

-On 15 December 2016, HOT FM was relaunched as hit103.1 in line with other SCA Hit Network stations.
+On 15 December 2016, Hot FM was relaunched as hit103.1 in line with other SCA Hit Network stations.